prometheus/jmx_exporter/README.md

 ## Debugging

-You can start the jmx's scraper in standalone mode in order to debug what is called
+You can start the jmx's scraper in standalone mode (after building the packages with Maven) in order to debug what is called

-`java -cp jmx_exporter.jar io.prometheus.jmx.shaded.io.prometheus.jmx.JmxScraper  service:jmx:rmi:your_url`
+`java -cp jmx_exporter/collector/target/collector*.jar  io.prometheus.jmx.JmxScraper  service:jmx:rmi:your_url`

 To get finer logs (including the duration of each jmx call), create a file called logging.properties with this content: